Christianalamassi/Pets-and-Plants/README.md

 ### Sign Up for our newsletter

-#### On this page the user can submit his or her inforamtion in order to subscribe to the farm's newsletter.
+#### On this page the user can submit his or her information in order to subscribe to the farm's newsletter.
 <img src="assets/images/capture6.jpg">
 ### Find Us